 Now plan for some fun with Financial Literacy

-Get together the family, friends and/or co-op and play some Financial Literacy games!
+While learning Financial Literacy why not get together the family, friends and/or homeschool co-op and play some Financial Literacy games?!
 Teens can enrich what they are learning in their Fin Lit course with gameified learning.
 Check out this post with a list of Consumer Math games!

 - Bartering activity